ENVIRONMENTAL

 Three indicators make up the Habitats indicator group: Seagrass, Coral and Mangroves.

 The Seagrass indicator consists of three sub-indicators: Biomass, Area and Species composition.
-Data is provided by the Gladstone Ports Corporation and is collected from 14 seagrass meadows in six harbour zones.
+Data is provided by TropWater at James Cook University with agreement from the Gladstone Ports Corporation and is collected from 14 seagrass meadows in six harbour zones.
 The monitoring is conducted annually in October/November around the annual peak of seagrass abundance.

 The Coral indicator consists of four sub-indicators: Coral cover, Change in cover, Macroalgal cover and Juvenile density.
 Coral monitoring is conducted annually in May at two reefs in the Outer Harbour zone and four reefs in the Mid Harbour zone.

 The Mangrove indicator consists of three sub-indicators: Mangrove extent, Mangrove canopy condition and Shoreline condition.
 Data were collected from the 13 harbour zones which are split into twenty-three sub-zones.
-Mangroves were last assessed in 2019 and this data is used for the 2023 report card.
+Mangroves were assessed for the first time since 2019 as part of a five year monitoring repetition.

 FISH AND CRABS